wavemaker/docs/learn/how-tos/adding-ui-for-api-server-side-pagination.md

 ---
 ---

 Pagination is a way to represent data in sets of pages.
 Server-side pagination controls how these sets are retrieved from the API.
-It is useful when your application wants to display records with a specific order or filter criteria the API sets out, including Offset, Page, and Cursor types.
+It is useful when your application wants to display records with a specific order or filter criteria the API sets out.
 For example, an Instagram feed with a Cursor pagination; it retrieves a set of five latest posts based on a timestamp as you scroll.

-You can add UI pagination for representing APIs supporting Server-side pagination using a bit of JavaScript API exposed on the widgets such as List, Table, and more.
+In WaveMaker, add UI pagination for representing APIs supporting Server-side pagination using a bit of JavaScript API exposed on the widgets such as List, Table, and more.

 ## Types of Pagination